Honest comparison · updated May 2026

 Is ThoughtMic's free tier enough for me?

-ThoughtMic is free forever up to 2,000 words/week — roughly 15–25 minutes of speech, which covers light-to-moderate voice journaling, capturing meeting notes, or daily-note dictation.
-You get the full vault-native pipeline, auto-tags, auto-titles, and the Friday review surface inside that cap.
+ThoughtMic is free forever up to 2,000 words/week, roughly 15–25 minutes of speech, which covers light-to-moderate voice journaling, capturing meeting notes, or daily-note dictation.
+You get the full vault-native workflow, auto-tags, auto-titles, and the inbox review surface inside that cap.

-If you're dictating long-form drafts, transcribing meetings, or capturing many hours per week, you'll hit the cap and want the $8/mo plan or the $99 lifetime tier (200 slots, first 50 at $49).
+If you're dictating long-form drafts, transcribing meetings, or capturing many hours per week, you'll hit the cap and want the $8/mo plan or the $99 lifetime tier (200 supporters).

 What happens if Onit changes its pricing later?